Jacob Vrel

 Jacob Vrel (fl.
 1654 – c.1670) was a Dutch, Flemish, or Westphalian painter of interiors and urban street scenes during the Dutch Golden Age (1588–1672).
 He was likely most active from 1654 to 1662.

 Biography

 Jacob Vrel is also referred to as Jan instead of Jacob(us); alternative spellings of his surname are Frel, Frelle, Vreele, Vrelle, and Vriel.

 Though Vrel's birthplace is unknown, scholars consider him a Dutch artist.

 The lack of biographical information and challenging visual evidence has led scholars like Elizabeth Honig to call him "the most entirely elusive painter of 17th century Holland."

 Despite the many architectural elements, bread products or clothing of the figures in his paintings, art historians are unable to assign most of Vrel's street scenes to any particular city or region.
 Vrel is thought to have composed them mostly from imagination.
-As of 2021, two experts have recognized streets and buildings of the Dutch city of Zwolle, not far from the German border in three paintings.
+As of 2021, two experts have recognized streets and buildings of the Dutch city of Zwolle in three paintings.